 Bali beaches play a vital role in what makes this place a breathtaking traveler’s destination.
 No matter any location you and your family opt to visit on this picturesque island, you will be host by milk-white sands, tropical-treat weather, and aquamarine waters.
 From long stretches of volcanoes to golden sandy coasts and from dolphin trips to snorkeling, Bali has it all!
 However, most beaches are super-crowded because more than 3 million people visit Bali every year!
-If you already booked your flight to Bali and want to discover some places where you can get away from the busy, crowded beaches and enjoy the pristine beauty of this island, keep reading; we compiled a list of the best hidden beaches in Bali for a peaceful getaway!
+If you already booked your flight to Bali and want to discover some places where you can get away from the busy, crowded beaches and enjoy the pristine beauty of this island while staying in one of those amazing villas you saw on Instagram, keep reading; we compiled a list of the best hidden beaches in Bali for a peaceful getaway!

 Temoekoe is a coastal village in North Bali that hides one of the most peaceful, secret beaches on the island; Lovina Beach.
 Here volcanic sand is black.
 The beach has a very distinguishing black volcanic sand but there aren’t a lot of tourist facilities (nor tourists) around.
 And this is perfect for people that want to get off the beaten track in Bali.
 Seeing the sunset above this black-sand beach surely is a one-of-a-kind experience and if you’re lucky enough, you can even see some dolphins near the shore.